-Customer service managers typically report a one to two week bump in motivation followed by a gradual settling back into old habits.
+Customer service managers typically report a one to two week bump in motivation followed by employees gradually settling back into old habits.
 Meanwhile, you’re out the time and cost of the training.

-Here are a few more reasons why many customer service training programs fail:
+Here are several reasons why many customer service training programs fail:

 Here are six ways to improve customer service that are consistently effective.

 Create a customer service vision.
 Get everyone on the same page with a shared definition of outstanding customer service.
 You can use this step-by-step guide to create your own.